ctcl-bregis/ctclsite-rust/config/projects/content/mct_2.md

 The USB Type-C Power Delivery port may only be used for charging and no data transfer would be available.

 ##### USB Type-A ports
-With the use of an xHCI host controller IC such as the TI TUSB7340, four USB 3 Type-A ports would be available.
+With the use of an xHCI host controller IC such as the TI TUSB7340, four USB 3 Type-A ports would be available to the user.

+If not all used internally, USB 2.0 from the SoM would be available.

 ##### Wi-Fi and Bluetooth
 Like many laptop computers, especially older ones, MediaCow Touch 2 may provide Wi-Fi and Bluetooth only through standard M.2 modules.